Alexander Dennis Enviro400EV: BYD Alexander Dennis Enviro400EV

-Enviro400FCEV City
+Alexander Dennis Enviro400FCEV

 Twenty Enviro400FCEVs were ordered by the Liverpool City Region Combined Authority for use on contract to both Stagecoach Merseyside and South Lancashire and Arriva Merseyside.
 The "publicly owned" hydrogen buses are branded for Liverpool's MetroBus network and operate on service 10A, Liverpool's busiest bus route which connects the city with St Helens via Knowsley.
 The first bus from this order was completed in November 2022, and the first buses started entering service with Arriva in May 2023.
-Issues with the supply of green hydrogen fuel meant that between 2023 and early 2024, most of Arriva's Enviro400FCEVs were non-operational, however combined with both the finding of a stable supply of green hydrogen and a battery refit, the fleet of 20 Enviro400FCEVs were set to begin re-entering service from mid-2024.
+Issues with the supply of green hydrogen fuel meant that between 2023 and early 2024, most of Arriva's Enviro400FCEVs were non-operational, and despite some briefly re-entering service after both the finding of a stable supply of green hydrogen and a battery refit in mid-2024, it was announced in December 2025 that the buses were to be converted to battery electric power.